nbe95/nc2ldap/README.md

 ## Build and run

-When making changes, simply run `tox` to automatically validate and format the Python code.
+When making changes, simply run `tox -e format` to automatically validate and format the Python code.
+Executing `tox` will ensure functionality by running all Pytest unit tests.

 ```sh
 docker build -t nc2ldap .